santhosh220z/Personal_Portifolio/README.md

-# Santhosh Sunkara — Atelier Zero Portfolio
+# Santhosh Sunkara — portfolio

 An editorial, magazine-style personal portfolio built with the **Atelier Zero** visual language — inspired by independent European publications (Monocle, Apartamento, Études Studio).
 A single self-contained HTML file composed from a typed brief.